Surviving a car technical inspection

 All motor vehicles, including cars, vans, trailers, caravans, and even articulated lorries, which are registered in Luxembourg must pass an annual technical inspection for roadworthiness also known as the Contrôle Technique (CT).

 The good news is that if your car has been on the road for less than 4 years you won’t need one yet.
 Technical inspections start 4 years after the car entered service, and then annually after it reaches its 6th birthday.
 This would explain why the second hand car market is flooded with 6-year old cars.

-You are still required to have a valid technical inspection document even with some Covid-19 confinement measures in place, although the SNCT has a special home system in place.
+You are still required to have a valid technical inspection document even with Covid-19 measures in place.

 You must wear your mask in your car during the entire test.
 Test and re-tests (if your car has failed in the previous 28 days) must be conducted by appointment, which you can book online here.